RaghadFares/haddaf/README.md

 - Python 3.x
 - All packages listed in `requirements.txt`
 - The `models/` folder downloaded from the models link
-- Testing videos downloaded from the testing videos link
 - Coordinates selected correctly from the PDF inside the testing videos folder